 Think of France and its waterways come to mind: the elegant canals of Burgundy, the sun-drenched Canal du Midi, a UNESCO World Heritage site, Brittany’s endless stream of canals and rivers, the picturesque rivers of Alsace and the untamed Camargue.
 Every region of France deserves its reputation as the natural home of waterways tourism.
 France is the ideal destination for your first cruise … or your tenth!
 The only problem you’ll have is choosing from all the amazing routes.

-A canal cruise in France means lots of relaxation as your self-drive boat glides slowly along, and plenty of expeditions on dry land too, maybe on a bike along the towpaths and trails – France has lots of these – or a gourmet break or a visit to a major tourist site.
+A canal cruise in France, in a weekend canal boat hire means lots of relaxation as your self-drive boat glides slowly along, and plenty of expeditions on dry land too, maybe on a bike along the towpaths and trails – France has lots of these – or a gourmet break or a visit to a major tourist site.
 The atmosphere of the South, with its colourful markets, the way of life in the South West and its hideaway villages, the Celtic atmosphere of Brittany, with its crepes and buckwheat pancakes, and the wonderful vineyards around historic villages.
 Everything here is magical and makes you want to come back for more.
 Visitors return again and again to explore the different areas, because the choice is immense and it’s a chance to recharge your batteries.
 Slow down, sit back on your Pénichette® and enjoy it all.

 Come and explore France’s waterways and discover its secrets in a brand new way.
 There are seven remarkable regions for boating holidays, each offering a variety of routes.
 If it’s not something you’ve tried before, now could be the time!